Cunninghamhead, Perceton and Annick Lodge: The turnpike and milestones

 Red sandstone milestones were positioned every mile.
 Only one survives in the hedge opposite the entrance to the upper Law Mount field, indicating Stewarton 1 mi and Irvine 63/4 miles, another was positioned opposite the entrance to Mid Lambroughton farm and as with the others the only remaining clue is a 'kink' in the hedgerow as seen near Langlands Farm.
-The milestones were buried during the Second World War so as not to provide assistance to invading troops, German spies, etc. (Wilson 2006).
-This seems to have happened all over Scotland, however Fife was more fortunate than Ayrshire, for the stones were taken into storage and put back in place after the war had finished (Stephen 1967–68).
+The milestones were buried during the Second World War so as not to provide assistance to invading troops, German spies, etc. This seems to have happened all over Scotland, however Fife was more fortunate than Ayrshire, for the stones were taken into storage and put back in place after the war had finished.

-The Minutes of the Turnpike Trust of 27 May 1780 state that the road from Stewarton westwards to Crevoch (Crivoch, two miles (3 km) to the west of Stewarton on the minor road running past Lainshaw towards Crossgates—Crivoch was on the road running south from Kennox), had for more than 13 years been totally neglected, not one penny of Statute Money or repair of any kind have been expended.
-In the Winter Season and during wet weather the road was impassable, even for travelling on horseback, nor could carriages of any kind pass along it.
+The minutes of the turnpike trust of 27 May 1780 state that the road from Stewarton westwards to Crevoch (Crivoch, two miles (3 km) to the west of Stewarton on the minor road running past Lainshaw towards Crossgates—Crivoch was on the road running south from Kennox), had for more than 13 years been totally neglected, not one penny of statute money or repair of any kind have been expended.
+In the winter season and during wet weather the road was impassable, even for travelling on horseback, nor could carriages of any kind pass along it.